PMBio/deeprvat/docs/deeprvat.md

 (Association_testing)=
 ## Association testing using pretrained models

-If you already have a pretrained DeepRVAT model, we have setup pipelines for runing only the association testing stage.
+If you already have a pretrained DeepRVAT model, we have setup pipelines for running only the association testing stage.
 This includes creating the association dataset files, computing burdens, regression, and evaluation.

 ### Input data